 What are the risks?

-The car finance market in general is under a spotlight due to the lack of published figures about the way that it operates.
+The car finance market, in general, is under the spotlight due to the lack of published figures about the way that it operates.
 We currently owe £30 billion for cars as a country and there are no statistics to show whether the PCPs that are so popular are getting people into trouble with debt.
 The main risk for anyone using a PCP is the payment requirements.
 Although you can walk away from a PCP deal you can’t do this until a substantial proportion of the vehicle is paid off – usually half, including interest and fees.
 If you want to walk away before that point then you could find yourself with a large bill owing to the car finance company or dealer.
 So, how can you protect yourself when arranging used car finance?

 Is it affordable?
 Make sure you’ll be able to keep up with all the repayments